 Dr Stephen Rowley

 Stephen commenced his own planning consultancy RCI in Seprember 2014.
 He has extensive experience in local government, having worked at the municipalities of Mornington, Melbourne and Moreland.
 He has also worked at state government level.
-He is currently vice-president of the Planning Institute of Australia (Victoria), and was co-editor of Planning News from June 2007 to June 2010.
+He was vice-president of the Planning Institute of Australia (Victoria), and co-editor of Planning News from June 2007 to June 2010.
 Stephen lectures in planning at RMIT and was awarded a PHD in September 2013.

 Jane came to the bar in 2010 and practices in local government, planning and environment.
 She appears frequently before the Tribunal, Planning Panels and the Supreme Court.
 Prior to becoming a lawyer, Jane was a statutory town planner for approximately 10 years working in both the private and public sector.
 Jane is a Board member (Vice-President Legal) of the Victorian Planning and Environment Law Association.